 The custodial accounts must satisfy all of the requirements of the related Master Agreement for Servicer's Principal and Interest Custodial Account, form HUD 11709 (Appendix III-2) and Master Agreement for Servicer's Escrow Custodial Account form HUD 11720 (Appendix (III-3), and the applicable Guaranty Agreement, including the requirement that the accounts be insured by the FDIC or the NCUA.
-Custodial account requirements are discussed more fully in MBS Guide, Ch.
-16.
+Custodial account requirements are discussed more fully in Chapter 16.

 If necessary to cover shortfalls in collections from mortgagors, the Issuer must advance its own funds to make tax and insurance payments when due.
-This advance obligation is discussed in MBS Guide, Ch.
-5, Part 2, § J and Ch.
-16, Part 5, § A.
+This advance obligation is discussed in Section 5-2(J) and in Section 16-5(A).

-PART 6.
-POOL, LOAN PACKAGE, AND LOAN ACCOUNTING
+14-6: POOL, LOAN PACKAGE, AND LOAN ACCOUNTING

-Section A. Accounting Requirements
+(A) Accounting Requirements

-All Issuers must comply with the pool, loan package, and loan accounting requirements, which are discussed more fully in MBS Guide, Ch.
-17.
+All Issuers must comply with the pool, loan package, and loan accounting requirements, which are discussed more fully in Chapter 17.

-Section B. Monthly Pool and Loan Package Reporting Requirements
+(B) Monthly Pool and Loan Package Reporting

 Each Issuer must report by the 2nd business day of each month, for each of its pools and loan packages regardless of type.
 Instructions for submitting the RFS Issuer Monthly Report of Pool and Loan Data can be found in Appendix VI-19.
-These reports, the methods for submitting them, and the process for correcting them are discussed more fully in MBS Guide, Ch.
-17.
+These reports, the methods for submitting them, and the process for correcting them are discussed more fully in Chapter 17.